chrisgrieser/shimmering-obsidian/README.md

 #### Search for headings
 Displayed alongside the other search results are all headings in your vault.
-Selecting a heading with `⏎` opens the file *at the respective heading*.
+Selecting headings with `⏎` opens the file *at the respective heading*.
 - `⌃ + ⏎`: Copies either a Markdown link [that uses the Obsidian
   URI](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI#Action+%60hook-get-address%60)
   or the wikilink to the selected file, depending on the setting.
 Also work with